EDUCATION – GENERAL

 - Specialisation in Construction Law (Module 5);

 - Accelerated Course for Advocates and Attorneys.

 EDUCATION – INTERNATIONALLY ACCREDITED MEDIATION COURSES

-The Association, in conjunction with the School of Mediation London (“the SML”), will be presenting various workshops during the course of the year in order to train and accredit mediators.
+The Association, in conjunction with the Royal Institute of Chartered Surveyors (“RICS”), will be presenting various workshops during the course of the year in order to train and accredit mediators.